 Up the hill, a short way from the town is an eco-resort called Sierra Lago.
 The place is a popular wedding and party venue with large, lakefront chalets.
 I have not personally stayed here but I have friends who have.
 They all say that the place is expensive but well worth the money.
 Plus, the kids have all the space in the world to run around.

-I highly recommend taking the old road from Guadalajara to Puerto Vallarta some time.
-It may take a little longer but ther is only because you will want to get out of the car and explore the three pueblos magicos along the way.
+I highly recommend taking the old road from Guadalajara to Puerto Vallarta sometime.
+It may take a little longer but there is only because you will want to get out of the car and explore the three pueblos magicos along the way.

 7. Talpa de Allende

-The story goes that Tarascan Indians from the State of Michoacan made the virgin of Talpa (Ntra.
+The story goes that Tarascan Indians from the State of Michoacan made the image of the virgin of Talpa (Ntra.
 Señora del Rosario de Talpa) in the 16th century and brought her to Talpa de Allende.
-The virgin is credited with may miracles and the faithful started making the pilgramage to Talpa de Allende to see the virgin in 1644
+The virgin is credited with many miracles and the faithful started making the pilgrimage to Talpa de Allende to see the virgin in 1644.

 Every year around Easter my father-in-law mentions the hike.
 He has friends in Colima that hike the jungle route from Tomatlan to Talpa.
 Pull that route up on Google Maps.
 There is a freeway under construction but currently, there is very little infrastructure.